usman3123/portfolio-template-3/README.md

-📗 Table of Contents 📖 About the Project 🛠 Built With Tech Stack Key Features 🚀 Live Demo 💻 Getting Started Setup Prerequisites Install Usage Run tests Deployment 👥 Authors 🔭 Future Features 🤝 Contributing ⭐️ Show your support 🙏 Acknowledgements ❓ FAQ (OPTIONAL) 📝 License 📖 [Protfolio-project] 🛠 Built With HTML5 Tech Stack Client Key Features Describe between 1-3 key features of the application.
+📗 Table of Contents
+    📖 About the Project 🛠 Built With Tech Stack Key Features 🚀 Live Demo
+💻 Getting Started
+    Setup
+    Prerequisites
+    Install
+    Usage
+    Run
+    tests
+    Deployment
+👥 Authors 🔭
+Future Features
+🤝 Contributing
+⭐️ Show your support
+🙏 Acknowledgements
+❓ FAQ
+ 📝 License
+📖 [Protfolio-project]
+  🛠 Built With HTML5
+    Tech Stack
+      Client
+    Key Features
+       Describe between 1-3 key features of the application.

-It has linters It has MIT license It has html It has CSS It has javascript (back to top)
+      It has linters
+      It has MIT license
+      It has html
+      It has CSS
+      It has javascript (back to top)

 🚀 Live Demo https://usmanghani-portfolio.netlify.app/